diegozea/MIToS.jl/docs/src/MSA.md

 and also an histogram of the number of sequences in each cluster:

 ```@example msa_clusters
-using StatPlots # Plotting DataFrames
+using StatsPlots # Plotting DataFrames
 h = @df df histogram(:cluster, ylabel="nseq")
 p = @df df plot(:cluster, :coverage, linetype=:scatter)
 plot(p, h, nc=1, xlim=(0, nclusters(clusters)+1 ), legend=false)